The Monarch Butterflies in Mexico

 By mid November each year, the Monarch butterflies begin their arrival in Mexico.
 They settle in the oyamel fir tree forests which are situated in the eastern perimeter of the Mexican state of Michoacan, also bordering the state of Mexico, in the forested mountains west of Mexico City.
 Once here, the butterflies cluster on the tree trunks and remain in the region for the winter.
 As the sun heats the day, some of the butterflies will flutter in the forests and return to the tree trunks when the air cools.

-Between November and March each year, it’s possible to visit one of the sanctuaries open to visitor and observe these remarkable insects in their natural habitat.
+Depending on the year, the butterflies may start arriving in late September or in October, and between November and March each year, it’s possible to visit one of the sanctuaries open to visitors and observe these remarkable insects in their natural habitat.
 The Mexican government has set up a number of protected sanctuaries within a biosphere reserve to ensure that the important habitats required by the Monarch Butterflies are protected and preserved, while still allowing visitors to witness these remarkable insects and enjoy some of Mexico’s most breath-taking landscapes.

 You can visit one of the sanctuaries independently or you can request a custom trip to see the Monarch Butterflies.

 You can learn more about these butterflies, their migration, their breeding cycle, and their journey back north on our detailed travel guide to Monarch Butterflies in Mexico.